 Court Supervisor/Manager Certificate Program (CSMC)

-The Court Supervisor/Manager Certificate (CS/MC) Program is an advanced Judiciary study curriculum offered for qualified, regular state Judiciary employees seeking expanded job knowledge.
-This course is open to current supervisors and mangers as well as graduates of the Court Professional Certificate (CPC) program.
+The Court Supervisor/Manager Certificate (CS/MC) Program is an advanced Judiciary study curriculum offered for qualified Judiciary employees seeking expanded job knowledge.
+This course is open to current lead workers, supervisors, and managers as well as graduates of the Court Professional Certificate (CPC) program and the Institute for Court Management (ICM) program.
 Its goal is developing and enhancing their knowledge, skills, and abilities toward becoming effective and efficient court supervisors and managers.
-Courses include Becoming a Supervisor/Basic Management Skills, Leadership and Management Skills and Personnel Policy and Legal Issues Confronting Supervisors.
+Courses include Becoming a Supervisor/Basic Management Skills, Leadership and Management Styles and Personnel Policy and Legal Issues Confronting Supervisors.

 In order to be considered for the CS/MC program, candidates must:

-- Presently be a lead worker, supervisor, manager, or Court Professional Certificate (CPC)
+- Presently be a lead worker, supervisor, manager, Court Professional Certificate (CPC) graduate, or Institute for Court Management (ICM) graduate.

 - Fully complete the application form, adhering to all instructions.